Chausath Khamba: Heritage status

-The Chausath Khamba is located in the busy 14th century market area of Nizamuddin Basti in New Delhi.
+The Chausath Khamba is located in the busy 14th century market area of Nizamuddin Basti in Delhi.
 The shrine of the Sufi saint Nizamuddin Auliya (1236 AD - 1325 AD) is nearby.

 The monument is part of the Nizamuddin religious complex and has been declared a heritage building.
 The forecourt of Chaunsath Khamba was recently landscaped by the Aga Khan Trust.
 The successful Sufi qawwali music of Jashn-E-Khusrau, in which performers from India and Pakistan performed, was held here in March 2010.

 Other structures

 There are two other structures adjoining the Chausath Khamba, which are also heritage monuments.